 I tried to tuck it away, this pain that I’ve been learning to carry these past three years and four months, tried to just breathe and hurry my cart past these simple displays of framed art that for me, triggered memories of a life that was brutally and violently upended when Dylan died June 25, 2012.

 I no longer belonged to this cheery, albeit illusion, of hearth and family.
 My family died.
-My son, our big dog, Maya Bear, a 13-year-old Gordon Setter mix, our cat, Lucianno, a beautiful gray, green-eyed friend for 16 years.
-And then in June of this year, Dylan’s father and my ex-husband.
+My son, our big dog Bear–a 13-year-old Gordon Setter mix, our cat, Luci, a beautiful gray, green-eyed friend for 16 years.
+And then in June of this year, Dylan’s father.
 They all haunt.
 Everything haunts.
 So much of me lies there, with them, that I sometimes have trouble recognizing myself here.
 My life echoes, resonates, with all those years, family years, growing up years, years of deep, deep love expressed in so many ways.
 Sometimes, I just miss everything.